varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

   Compile and load the VCL file under the name provided.

 vcl.inline <configname> <quoted_VCLstring> [auto|cold|warm]
   Compile and load the VCL data under the name provided.
+Multi-line VCL can be input using :ref:`heredoc`.

 vcl.use <configname>
   Switch to the named configuration immediately.